How Alpha Lipoic Acid Helps with Weight Loss: The Complete Guide (2019 Edition)

 Other supplements designed to treat insulin resistance:

 - Chromium: Chromium helps reduce insulin sensitivity.
-Dose should be 500mcg per day.
+Your dose should be 500mcg per day.

 - For best results combine 3+ supplements targeted at insulin resistance, blood sugar and for weight loss.